University Honors Program

 The Healing Place

-The Healing Place provides ongoing grief support for children (ages 3-19) and adults who have suffered the loss of a loved one by death because of an accident, illness, suicide or homicide.
+The Healing Place provides ongoing grief support for children (ages 3-19) and adults who have suffered the loss of a loved one by death because of an accident, illness, suicide, or homicide.
 Support also is available for children whose loved one is seriously ill.
 There is no charge for the service.
 Volunteers are needed to assist with the children's groups.
 The minimum commitment is two hours quarterly and training is available.
-(256) 383-7133 or thehealingplaceinfo.org
+For more information call (256) 383-7133 or visit the website thehealingplaceinfo.org.

 Helen Keller Hospital’s Department of Volunteer Service